-Essentially, the LISA wasn’t designed as a pension replacement; you have to wait longer to access your pension, pay higher exit charges, and could get less generous tax relief.
+Essentially, the lifetime ISA wasn’t designed as a pension replacement; you have to wait longer to access your money, pay higher exit charges, and could get less generous tax relief.

 The two can be used together as a part of reliable financial planning, however.
 If you’re a higher or additional rate taxpayer and you’ve exhausted your annual pension allowance, investing in a LISA could help boost your retirement income more than in a stocks and shares ISA alone thanks to the government bonus.

 Make sure you understand all the rules around investing in a lifetime ISA before you start.
 At Moneyfarm, we advocate the benefits of long-term investing, we don’t want to penalise those who need to access their money early.
 Knowing your investments balance risk and return is one thing; knowing you’ll get less than you put in if you’re forced to use it early is quite another.